zuplo/docs/docs/articles/dev-portal-json.md

 ## Properties

+- **enabled** - Determines whether the Developer Portal is enabled or disabled.
+  Default: true
 - **pageTitle** - The title of the Developer Portal as seen in the tabs of most browsers.
 Default: Zuplo Dev Portal.
 - **faviconUrl** - The icon or 'favicon' for your Developer Portal, as seen in